-Since plant fecundity was the most influential parameter on population growth and waterhemp was more prolific in the warm-season crop environments than the cool-season crop environments, we followed up with a simulation of seed production allowance in corn and soybean.
+Since plant fecundity was the most influential parameter on population growth (as shown in the population projection) and waterhemp was more prolific in the warm-season crop environments than the cool-season crop environments (Nguyen and Liebman, 2022a), we followed up with a simulation of seed production threshold in corn and soybean.
 We used a theoretical plot of 1 meter squared with 10000 seeds in the top 0 - 2 cm soil stratum and 0 seeds in the 2 - 20 cm soil stratum and followed that theoretical plot in three rotations (2-year, 3-year, and 4-year) crossed with two corn weed management regimes (conventional and low herbicide), as we did with empirical data collection at our research site.
 We were interested in the following question: How much weed control efficacy is necessary to stabilize a waterhemp population (λ≈1)?